 - Losing a job, if the petitioner is a co-worker

 - Altering child support obligations

 - Reporting the restraining order to professional licensing groups

 - Affecting military status and citizenship under certain circumstances

 Penalties for a Restraining Order Violation

 A restraining order goes far beyond the parties directly involved in the underlying dispute and can seriously affect the alleged abuser’s livelihood and outside relationships.
-AWest Palm Beach restraining order lawyer can challenge a restraining order by finding inconsistencies in the alleged victim’s story and discredit the accuser’s witnesses.
+A West Palm Beach lawyer can challenge a restraining order by finding inconsistencies in the alleged victim’s story and discredit the accuser’s witnesses.

-Anyone subject to Florida restraining order must keep in mind that the penalties for violating a restraining order, whether they believe it is valid or not, can have serious consequences.
+Anyone subject to an order of protection must keep in mind that the penalties for violating this document, whether they believe it is valid or not, can have serious consequences.
 These include Jail and even State Prison under some circumstances.

-Florida restraining orders can place an enormous strain on relationships and families – especially when they are issued based on allegations that are not true or exaggerated.
-It is important to recognize that there are two sides to every story and a West Palm Beach restraining order attorney can make sure that your story is considered equally so that you have the best chances of avoiding having a Restraining Order on your record.
+Restraining orders can place an enormous strain on relationships and families – especially when they are issued based on allegations that are not true or exaggerated.
+It is important to recognize that there are two sides to every story and a West Palm Beach restraining order lawyer can make sure that your story is considered equally so that you have the best chances of avoiding having an order of protection on your record.

 If you are facing this type of court order, contact an experienced lawyer to review your situation and determine your legal options for fighting it or getting it mitigated.
 Keeping these off of your record will go a long way towards protecting your reputation.